LibraryCarpentry/lc-fair-research/_episodes/01-introduction.md

 Group exercise
 Use an etherpad / whiteboard

-Does your institutional data management policy refer to FAIR principles?
+* Does your institutional data management policy refer to FAIR principles?

-If you have a data management planning tool (eg DMP online) go through the mandatory fields and identify where there are FAIR teaching moments.
+* If you have a data management planning tool (eg DMP online) go through the mandatory fields and identify where there are FAIR teaching moments.

-Compile a list of research management tools that your institution provides access to and brainstorm examples where these tools embody the FAIR data principles.
+* Compile a list of research management tools that your institution provides access to and brainstorm examples where these tools embody the FAIR data principles.

+* Use the [FAIR data self assessment tool] (https://www.ands.org.au/working-with-data/fairdata/fair-data-self-assessment-tool) to help frame your answers.